-(Renewal)
+(Second Term)

-358.540 Limitation on renewal of historic property assessment; exception; rules.
-(1) Property classified as historic property under ORS 358.480 to 358.545 is entitled to any other exemption or special assessment provided by law.
+358.540 Requirements for second term of historic property special assessment.
+(1) Property classified as historic property under ORS 358.487 to 358.543 is entitled to any other exemption or special assessment provided by law.

-- (2) Property that has received special assessment under ORS 358.480 to 358.545 for 15 years, at the completion of the 15-year term, is disqualified from historic property special assessment. - (3)(a) Notwithstanding subsection (2) of this section, following completion of the initial 15-year period of historic property classification and disqualification under subsection (2) of this section, the owner of property classified as historic property may reapply under ORS 358.487 for one additional 15-year period of special assessment under ORS 358.480 to 358.545.
-Following completion of the second 15-year term of special
+(2) Property that has been certified for special assessment under ORS 358.490 and received special assessment under ORS 358.505 for 10 years, at the completion of the 10-year term, is disqualified from historic property special assessment.

+(3)(a) Notwithstanding subsection (2) of this section, following completion of the initial 10-year period of historic property classification and disqualification under subsection (2) of this section, the owner of property classified as historic property may reapply under ORS 358.487 for one additional 10-year period of special assessment under ORS 358.487 to 358.543.